earldouglas/sbt-war/README.md

 unmanagedSourceDirectories in Compile <+= (sourceDirectory in Compile)(_ / "extra")
 ```

+Scala files in the extra source directory are compiled, and bundled in the
+project artifact *.jar* file.

 **Add an additional resource directory**

-Files in a resource directory are not compiled, and are bundled directly in the
-project artifact *.jar* file.

 *build.sbt:*